exercism/python/exercises/concept/chaitanas-colossal-coaster/.docs/introduction.md

 ## list-methods

-Python allows you to manipulate `list` in a lot of ways.
-A `list` is simple a collection of objects.
-They are mutable, ordered and indexed.
-Let's look at the methods that are available to manipulate a `list` object.

-When you manipulate a list with a list-method, you are changing the properties of the list you pass.
-That is, **you will alter the list** object that is being used with the list-method.
-If you do not want to change the original list, you need to copy the list and then work on the copied list.
+Python allows you to manipulate a [`list`][list] in a lot of ways.
+Remember: when you manipulate a list with a list-method, you are _mutating the original list_.
+That is, **you will alter the list** object that the list-method is being called on.
+If you do not want to change your original list, you will need to copy it via `.copy()` or some other technique.

-To begin, you first need a `list` object to use the functions.
+To begin, you will need a `list` object to apply the methods to.

 ```python
 ex_list = list() # (or)  ex_list = []